noeldjohnson/noeldjohnson.github.io/_pages/Development.md

 **Some Announcements**

+* Here is the [link to the lecture slides for Week 9 (Inequality)](https://www.dropbox.com/s/9bvrzjstq7e8f0t/Wk9_Growth.pdf?dl=0).
+You will need the slides to have access to the links to the embedded videos.

 * If you're not able to make it to the Wednesday 5pm live Zoom meetings, I'm recording them.
 Here they are:

 [Recording of June 3 Meeting](https://gmu.zoom.us/rec/share/_PJqD7D8yWlOaKPs72KEGagbOr31X6a80yhM8_JYzkZoSBXGWdk6wpUn0eJqhX8m?startTime=1591217917000)